llharris/start-here/README.md

 - [ ] Created a new professional email address
 - [ ] Set up a bitwarden password vault using your new email
+- [ ] Installed or checked that it's already installed, Microsoft Visual Studio Code on your laptop

+## Next Steps

+There are a lot more things you need to do to get prepared.